justinalm/justinalm.github.io/about.markdown

 I’ve collaborated with the rest of the design team to define [The Jostle Style Guide](/work/the-jostle-style-guide/)—an atomic design system that helps our team deliver consistent, high quality, product at scale.

-I‘ve lead design on several product teams: Discussions (Chat), Library (File sharing), JostleTV (Your intranet in TV format), Calls (1-on-1 and Broadcast video calls), Teams (Dynamic org charts), several platform-wide components, and more.
+I‘ve lead design on several product teams: Discussions (Chat), Library (File sharing), JostleTV (Your intranet in TV format), Calls (1-on-1 and Broadcast video calls), Teams (Dynamic org charts), Search, several platform-wide components, and more.

 I’ve supported our Marketing Team with design and dev for our core marketing site, design and dev and [weekly illustrations](/work/jostle-illustrations/) for [The Jostle Blog](/work/the-jostle-blog/), and other print marketing materials of various formats.